aravind-3105/HumaniBench/evaluations/eval6_Emotion/README.md

 # Eval 6: Empathetic Captioning Evaluation

-This project evaluates model performance in generating both factual and empathetic captions for empathy-related images.
+This task evaluates model performance in generating both factual and empathetic captions for empathy-related images.
 It uses multiple open-source models (like Aya Vision 8B, DeepSeek-Vision, Llama 3.2 Vision, Phi-4) and an external linguistic tool (LIWC) for emotion analysis.

 # Project Structure